Myths about Pesticides

 - Women exposed to the pesticide endosulfan during pregnancy are more likely to have autistic children.

-- Girls exposed to DDT before puberty are 5 times more likely to develop breast cancer.
+- Girls exposed to DDT before puberty are five times more likely to develop breast cancer.

 A large and growing body of peer-reviewed, scientific studies document that pesticides are harmful to human health.
-The environmental harms of pesticides are also clear, from male frogs becoming females after exposure, to collapsing populations of bats and honeybees.
+The environmental damage caused by pesticides is also clear; from male frogs becoming females after exposure, to collapsing populations of bats and honeybees.

-Reality: If one were exposed to an extremely small amount of one ingredient of a pesticide at a time, and it was a chemical of relatively low toxicity, it might pose little danger.
+Reality: If one were exposed to an extremely small amount of one ingredient from a pesticide at a time, and it was a chemical of relatively low toxicity, it might pose little danger.
 That’s unfortunately an unlikely scenario.
 First, pesticide products typically contain several potentially dangerous ingredients (including so-called 'inerts' not listed on the label).
-Second, we’re all exposed to a cocktail of pesticides in our air, water, food and on the surfaces we touch, and combinations of chemicals can interact to be more toxic than any one of them acting alone.
-Third, many pesticides are endocrine disruptors — which if the timing is "right" can do lifechanging damage to the human body with extremely low doses that interfere with the delicate human hormone system.
-Finally, the research considered when reviewing a pesticide is funded and conducted by the corporations marketing the product, leading to distortion of findings.
+Second, we’re all exposed to a cocktail of pesticides in our air, water, food and on the surfaces we touch.
+The combination of these chemicals can be more toxic than any one of them acting alone.
+Third, many pesticides are endocrine disruptors — which if the timing is "right" can, with extremely low doses, interfere with the delicate human hormone system and cause lifechanging damage.
+Finally, the research used when determining the safety of a pesticide is funded and conducted by the corporations marketing the product, often leading to distortion of findings.

-Reality: Our regulatory system is not doing the job.
-More than 1 billion pounds of pesticides are applied every year on U.S. farms, forests, golf courses and lawns, farmworkers and rural communities suffer illness throughout the spray season and beyond, and infants around the world are born with a mixture of pesticides and other chemicals in their bodies.
+Reality: Our regulatory system is not doing its job.
+More than 1 billion pounds of pesticides are applied every year on U.S. farms, forests, golf courses and lawns.
+Farmworkers and rural communities suffer illness throughout the spray season and beyond, and infants around the world are born with a mixture of pesticides and other chemicals in their bodies.
 “The prevailing regulatory approach in the United States is reactionary rather than precautionary,” concluded the President’s Cancer Panel in May 2010, “instead of requiring industry…to prove their safety, the public bears the burden of proving that a given environmental exposure is harmful.”

 The cornerstone of pesticide regulation is a fundamentally flawed process of "risk assessment" that cannot begin to capture the realities of pesticide exposure and the health hazards they pose.
 EPA officials remain reliant on research data submitted by pesticide manufacturers, who do everything they can to drag out reviews of their products, often for decades.
-Lawsuits are pending to force EPA to follow the law and speed up review.
-But a better, common sense precautionary approach to protecting us would assess alternatives to highly hazardous pesticides rather than accepting public exposure to pesticides as a necessary evil.
+Lawsuits are pending to force the EPA to abide by the law and speed up review.
+A better, common sense precautionary approach to protecting us would assess alternatives to highly hazardous pesticides rather than accepting public exposure to pesticides as a necessary evil.
 Such a shift will require fundamental federal policy reform.

 Reality: Genetically modified organisms are driving pesticide use, and no surprise: the biggest GMO seed sellers are the pesticide companies themselves.
 The goal of introducing GMO seed is simple: increase corporate control of global agriculture.
 More than 80% of GMO crops grown worldwide are designed to tolerate increased herbicide use, not reduce pesticide use.

-In 2009, 93% of U.S. GMO soybeans and 80% of GMO corn were grown from Monsanto’s patented seeds.
-“RoundUp Ready” corn and soybeans were designed for use with Monsanto’s weed killer, and mostly they feed animals and cars, not people.
+In 2009, 93% of U.S. GMO soybeans and 80% of GMO corn was grown from Monsanto’s patented seeds.
+“RoundUp Ready” corn and soybeans were designed for use with Monsanto’s weed killer, which mostl feed animals and cars, not people.
 Now that weeds are rapidly becoming resistant to RoundUp, Dow and Monsanto are introducing GMO corn that includes tolerance of 2,4-D, a more dangerous herbicide related to Agent Orange used in Viet Nam.

 Reality: The recent resurgence of bedbugs has nothing to do with the 1972 ban of DDT.
 Bedbugs, like many mosquitos, are resistant to DDT — and they were decades ago when DDT was still in use.
 In some cases DDT even makes bedbug infestations worse, since instead of killing them it just irritates them, making them more active.
-DDT had been abandoned as a solution to malaria in the U.S. long before it was banned for agriculture use, and around the world practitioners on the ground battling the deadly disease report that DDT is less effective in controlling malaria than many other tools.
-A small cadre of advocates continue to aggressively promote widespread use of DDT to combat malaria, bedbugs — even West Nile Virus — despite it's lack of effectiveness and growing evidence of human health harms, even at low levels of exposure.
+DDT had been abandoned as a solution to malaria in the U.S. long before it was banned for agriculture use.
+Around the world, practitioners battling the deadly disease on the ground report that DDT is less effective in controlling malaria than many other tools.
+A small cadre of advocates continue to aggressively promote widespread use of DDT to combat malaria, bedbugs — even West Nile Virus — despite its lack of effectiveness and growing evidence of damage to human health, even at low levels of exposure.